128technology/docs/docs/plugin_dns_app_id.md

 #### New Features and Improvements

-- **PLUGIN-877** Add support for automatic builtin app inclusion, authority wide custom-apps and automatic service generation
+- **PLUGIN-877** Add support for automatic builtin app inclusion, authority wide custom-apps, and automatic service generation.

     - A new toggle for automatically including all builtin applications to keep up-to-date with new apps being added via plugin upgrades.
     - Created a new `dns-app-id` plugin at the authority level to provide means for adding `custom-apps` that apply to all routers in the config with `dns-app-id` enabled.